Clinical Interests

 Research Interests

 Dr. Goldin has interests and experience in both clinical and basic science research.
-While a resident she was awarded multiple research grants.
+She has authored several published research papers.
+While a resident, Dr. Goldin was awarded multiple research grants.
 Her presentations won 1st place in the basic science category two years in a row at the Southwest Regional Resident Research Symposium.
-She has attending numerous national meetings with organizations including the Musculoskeletal Tumor Society, the Society of Surgical Oncology, and the American Academy of Orthopaedic Surgeons.
+Dr. Goldin regularly attends numerous national meetings with organizations including the Musculoskeletal Tumor Society, the Society of Surgical Oncology, and the American Academy of Orthopaedic Surgeons.

 Position